bartolsthoorn/ruby-nasa-wallpaper/README.md

-# NASA Image Of The Day
+# NASA Image Of The Day Wallpaper
 Quick hack in Ruby for Mac OS X!
 It sets the [NASA image of the day](http://www.nasa.gov/multimedia/imagegallery/iotd.html) as the wallpaper.

 Install it like so: